Scentroid

 Chlorine / Chlorine Dioxide / Nitrogen Dioxide / Ozone

-The smell of Chorine is commonly associated with the strong, disinfectant odor of household bleach or swimming pools.
-Inhaling chlorine gas can cause respiratory irritation, coughing, and discomfort.
+The strong, disinfectant odor of household bleach or swimming pools commonly produces the smell of chlorine.
+Inhaling chlorine gas irritates the respiratory system and causes coughing and discomfort.

 Urine